GenEO spectral coarse spaces in SPD domain decomposition: Example: 2d linear elasticity with Additive Schwarz, Neumann-Neumann and Inexact Schwarz

-For lack of space the results for Neumann-Neumann and Inexact Schwarz are presented in a lot less detail.
-The condition numbers for all methods are plotted with respect to the size of the coarse space for several values of $\tau_\flat$ and $\tau_\sharp$ (that are not reported here) in Figure~\ref{fig:withoutkappaV0} (test case without layers) and Figure~\ref{fig:withkappaV0} (test case with layers).
+\paragraph{Results also for the Neumann-Neumann (NN) and Inexact Schwarz (IS) preconditioners from Theorems~\ref{th:NN} and~\ref{th:IS}} For lack of space these are presented in a lot less detail.
+Figure~\ref{fig:withwithoutkappaV0} (test cases with and without layers) shows the condition numbers with respect to the dimension of the coarse space for several values of the thresholds (that are not reported here).
 In this plot, the best methods are the ones which have data points closest to the origin (small condition number with a small coarse space).
 It appears clearly that $k$-scaling gives better results.
-This was previously explained, but it is to be noted that with irregular subdomains, when the jumps in the coefficients become larger, the $k$-scaling can lead to very ill conditioned matrices $\bD\s_k$ that can make the whole method less efficient again.
-This problem is well known and independent of GenEO.
-When there are no hard layers, the Neumann-Neumann method is the most impacted by the multiplicity scaling.
-This is to be expected because the matrices $\bD\s_k$ appear in the definition of the one-level preconditioner and not only through the generalized eigenvalue problem that is solved to compute the coarse space.
-With $k$-scaling the methods from most to least efficient rank as follows: Neumann-Neumann, Additive Schwarz with hybrid preconditioner, Additive Schwarz with additive preconditioner, Inexact Schwarz.
+This was previously explained.

+With $k$-scaling, the methods from most to least efficient rank as follows: Neumann-Neumann, Additive Schwarz with hybrid preconditioner, Additive Schwarz with additive preconditioner, Inexact Schwarz with hybrid preconditioner, Inexact Schwarz with additive preconditioner.
 Again, this does not tell the whole story as the cost of one iteration depends on the choice of method.
 With inexact Schwarz, the local solves are cheapest.
-With additive Schwarz in the additive variant, the coarse solve can be done in parallel to the local solves.
+With additive variants of the preconditioners, the coarse solve can be done in parallel to the local solves.
 With Neumann-Neumann, the matrices that must be handled with most care numerically (the ones that are singular) are the local solvers whereas they only appear in the generalized eigenvalue problem for the other methods.
-All these arguments lead only to one conclusion: it is impossible from this data to tell which of the methods is most efficient.
-Numerical testing with measurements of the CPU time, memory requirements and overall stability of the algorithm is required.
-The answer would probably be problem dependant and is well beyond the scope of this article.
-Another question that has not been addressed yet is scalability.
-It is clearly guaranteed theoretically and illustrations can be found in the original articles \cite{spillane2013abstract,SPILLANE:2013:FETI_GenEO_IJNME} with very similar coarse spaces.
+A second word of caution about Neumann-Neumann with $k$-scaling is that the scaling matrices $\bD\s$ can be very ill-conditioned and make the whole method less efficient again.
+This problem is well known and independent of GenEO.
+All these arguments lead only to one conclusion: this data does not tell us which method is most efficient overall.
+The answer would in any case be problem, implementation and hardware dependent.